 Yes, I leave on the skins, and leave in the seeds, terrible person that I am!
 Hey, more fiber and vitamins for me, right?
 (If you really hated the skins, you could use a food mill to strain them out of the cooked mixture, but I love chunky sauce.)

 I do remove any dings or occasionally the cores if they are really substantial – just that greenish-brown spot where the stem attached, I mean, not the innards.
-But the small, very reliable and productive paste tomato I grow for sauce, the hybrid called ‘Juliet,’ (below) really doesn’t have much core to fuss over.
+But the small, very reliable and productive paste tomato I grow for sauce, the hybrid called ‘Juliet’ (below) or the newer variety ‘Verona,’ really don’t have much core to fuss over.

 Cover, and after things start to soften slightly, add chopped basil to taste.
 Cover again, and let the ingredients really get thoroughly soft–then remove the cover to let steam escape and the sauce thicken.